OWASP/owasp.github.io/pages/events/events.md

 <a name='{{category.category}}'>
 ## {{ category.category }} Events
 {% if category.category == 'Regional' %}
-  Planning your own regional event?
+  Planning your own AppSec Days regional event?
 Use our <a href="https://ocms.owasp.org">OCMS Tool</a> to request approval.
 {% endif %}

 {{ category.description }}